 When we began retrofitting, all methods required a cast concrete foundation to bolt to.
 Back then, a block foundation would require substantial reinforcement to allow us to secure a house to it.

-The past few years have produced new hardware and techniques that allow us to secure homes to block foundations for about the same cost as for homes on concrete foundations.
-Ask our sales person to explain this technology!
+The past few years have produced new hardware and techniques that allow us to secure homes to block foundations for close to the same cost as for homes on concrete foundations.
+Ask our estimator to explain this technology!

 First of all, good job planning the retrofit first.
 You'd be surprised how many people call and say they just finished their basement and now they want to retrofit.
 We can do it, but it's less expensive if the retrofit is performed first.